developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ------

-## Get Active Profile
+## GetActiveProfile

-The Get Active Profile API command can be used to get the current active profile that DataWedge is using.
+The Get Active Profile API command can be used to get the current active Profile that DataWedge is using.

 ###FUNCTION PROTOTYPE